Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Omitted Proofs in Section

 \proof{Proof of Lemma~\ref{lemma: weak sequence}} The analysis is through construction of a hard instance.
 Let $X_t = GM_g^{1-t}$ for any $t\in[T]$.
 Set $Y_T = GM_g^{1-T}$ and $Y_t = 0$ for $1\le t < T$.
 The two sequences satisfy (\ref{ineq: weak bounded sequential gradient difference}) because

 and $|X_T - Y_T| = 0$.
 Therefore, we have

 This concludes the proof. \Halmos

-Lemma~\ref{lemma: weak sequence} implies that the constant of the \textit{bounded gradient mismatch} inequality (\ref{bounded gradient mismatch}) depends at least exponentially on $T$.
-Following the same steps in the proof of Theorem~\ref{theorem: main result}, the KŁ constant admits an exponential dependence on $T$.
-It remains clear whether the dependence can be improved under (\ref{weak sequential decomposition inequality}) through alternative analysis.
-To remove the exponential dependence, we apply the stronger \textit{sequential decomposition inequalities} in Theorem~\ref{theorem: main result} that hold in various applications.
+Lemma~\ref{lemma: weak sequence} implies that the constant of the gradient mismatch inequality (\ref{bounded gradient mismatch}) depends at least exponentially on $T$.
+Following the same steps in the proof of Theorem~\ref{theorem: main result}, the P{\L}K constant admits an exponential dependence on $T$.
+It remains unclear whether the dependence can be improved under (\ref{weak sequential decomposition inequality}) through alternative analysis.
+To remove the exponential dependence, we apply the stronger sequential decomposition inequality in Theorem~\ref{theorem: main result} that holds in various applications.